c-n-o-t-e/EtherWallet/README.md

 # EtherWallet
-A simple ether wallet that let you send funds
+A simple ether wallet that let you deposit and send funds

 run
 npm install